-- A Labuan insurance broking company can appoint a licensed Labuan insurance manager to handle its administration functions and work with the insurance manager to meet its requirements of a management office in Labuan and minimum 4 (four) full time employees in Labuan.
+- A Labuan insurance broking company can appoint a licensed Labuan insurance manager to handle its administration functions and work with the insurance manager to meet its requirements of a management office in Labuan and minimum 2 (two) full time employees in Labuan.

 - A Labuan insurance broker can handle the reinsurance of domestic insurance business, including the reinsurance of domestic business transacted in Ringgit Malaysia.

 - A Labuan insurance broker can choose the principal currency in which they will operate and maintain in the accounting records.

 Labuan Business Activity Tax Act 1990 (“LBATA”) governs the imposition, assessment and collection of tax on a Labuan business activity carried on by a Labuan entity in, from or through Labuan.

 Labuan entities that carry on a non-Labuan business activity are subject to the provisions of the Malaysian Income Tax Act, 1967 (ITA).

 “Labuan business activity” means:

 - a Labuan trading or a Labuan non-trading activity carried on in, from or through Labuan

 - excluding any activity which is an offence under any written law

 Pursuant to the Labuan Business Activity Tax (Requirements for Labuan Business Activity) Regulations 2021: